There was an issue with your input

 Take a deeper look

-Explore the Quarterly Sector Update in depth with our interactive tool.
+Explore the Investment Research Update in depth with our interactive tool.

 - Views expressed are as of the date indicated, based on the information available at that time, and may change based on market and other conditions.
 Unless otherwise noted, the opinions provided are those of the authors and not necessarily those of Fidelity Investments or its affiliates.
 Fidelity does not assume any duty to update any of the information.